Twin Sterile Neutrino Dark Matter: Model

 and two sterile neutrino mass eigenstates,

 The mixing angles can be written

 and the mass eigenvalues are

 demonstrating the familiar seesaw relation in each sector.
-We identify the twin sterile neutrino, $N_B$, as the dark matter candidate and the SM sterile neutrino, $N_A$, as a heavier state that decays in the early universe.
+We identify the twin sterile neutrino $N_B$ as the dark matter candidate and the SM sterile neutrino $N_A$ as a heavier state that decays in the early Universe.

-Note that our model contains the same field content as the model in Ref.~\cite{ChackoCosmologyMirrorTwin2017}, which preserved a full $\mathbb{Z}_2$ symmetry between the two sectors and did not consider DM production.
-However, for sterile neutrino DM in a twin Higgs context, an exact $\mathbb{Z}_2$ symmetry in the neutrino parameters combined with $M_{AB}$ mixing is problematic because it maximally mixes the sterile states between the sectors ($M_A = M_B \implies \theta_{AB} = \pi/4$).
-Since the Fermi constant, $G_{F,i} = v_i^{-2} / \sqrt{2}$, is larger in the SM sector, the maximally mixed DM decays predominantly to SM particles, including monoenergetic photons.
+Note that our model contains the same field content as the model in Ref.~\cite{ChackoCosmologyMirrorTwin2017}, which preserved a full twin symmetry between the two sectors and did not consider DM production.
+However, for sterile neutrino DM in a twin Higgs context, an exact twin symmetry in the neutrino parameters combined with $M_{AB}$ mixing is problematic because it maximally mixes the sterile states between the sectors ($M_A = M_B \implies \theta_{AB} = \pi/4$).
+Since the Fermi constant $G_{F,i} = v_i^{-2} / \sqrt{2}$ is larger in the SM sector, the maximally mixed DM decays predominantly to SM particles, including monoenergetic photons.
 Such a model is sufficiently similar to the canonical Dodelson-Widrow scenario that it yields comparable X-ray and gamma-ray line signals, which are already excluded by observations.

-In contrast, our model overcomes this limitation by explicitly breaking the $\mathbb{Z}_2$ symmetry between the neutrino parameters of the SM and twin sectors.
-In the $M_{AB} \ll M_A, M_B$ limit, having $M_A \gg M_B$ not only ensures that $\theta_{AB}$ is small, but also that the lighter sterile neutrino, $N_B$ (our DM candidate), couples mostly to the twin sector and is long-lived, while the heavier sterile state, $N_A$, couples mostly to the SM and decays in the early universe.
+In contrast, our model overcomes this limitation by explicitly breaking the twin symmetry between the SM and twin neutrino parameters.
+In the $M_{AB} \ll M_A, M_B$ limit, having $M_A \gg M_B$ not only ensures that $\theta_{AB}$ is small, but also that the lighter sterile neutrino $N_B$ (our DM candidate) couples mostly to the twin sector and is long-lived, while the heavier sterile state $N_A$ couples mostly to the SM and decays in the early Universe.